 In the spring of 1967 my Commanding Officer, Capt.
-Flowers and I were summoned to Headquarters and report to the Chief of Staff.
-Captain Flowers and I had competed in the matches at Camp Pendleton.
+Flowers and I were summoned to the Chief of Staff at Headquarters.
+Captain Flowers and I had competed in the Division matches at Camp Pendleton.
 We were tasked with preparing the rifle range for a small group of Marines to practice with new weapons and equipment.
 They would need a 1000 yard target.

-Captain Flowers told me, “go get your weapon” and when I returned he ordered the snipers off the line and to observe.
-I was given 10 rounds and took a wind reading and set my sights.
-I fired five rounds (checking the wind between each shot) and all were in the black.
+Captain Flowers told me, “go get your weapon,” and when I returned he ordered the snipers off the line to observe.
+I was given ten rounds, took a wind reading and set my sights.
+I fired five rounds (checking the wind between each shot); all were in the black.
 Then I noticed an up-tick in the wind and readjusted my sights.
 One of the snipers said, “Why is he changing the sights?”
 Captain Flowers bellowed, “QUIET!”
-I fired the final rounds and all were in the bull’s eye.
+I fired the final rounds, and all were in the black.

 As I got up the questions flowed.
 I was now able to teach them how to read the heat mirage through the spotter scope.
 The key was de-focusing the spotting scope to the mid point down range.
 After learning to calibrate the spotting scopes they began hitting the target consistently.
 Meanwhile the RTE armorer wanted a training session on the spotting scope and reading wind.
 He scribbled notes to take back to Quantico.

 By the end of the week they were all confident with their new weapons and skills.
 It was clear they were anxious for the next assignment . . .
 Vietnam.